Designated Organizations for the Start-up Visa Immigration

 - Angel investor groups – A group of angel investors create an angel investor group.
 According to bdc.ca, angel investors “are wealthy, experienced business people who invest their time and money in your high-growth business in exchange for equity.”
 IRCC expects a minimum of CAD 75,000 along with a letter of support from a designated angel investor group to consider the letter acceptable.

 - Business incubators – According to bdc.ca, “a business incubator is a program that gives very early-stage companies access to mentorship, investors and other support to help them get established.”
 Business incubators usually do not invest capital in a business but offer their services to them.
 Acceptance by a business incubator and a letter of support without any investment is good enough for IRCC.

 You only need one letter of support from one designated organization.
-For example, if you receive a letter from an incubator, you do not need a letter from a venture capitalist or an angel investor.
+For example, if you receive a letter from an incubator, you do not need a venture capitalist or angel investor letter.

 Venture Capital (VC) Funds

 - 7 Gate Ventures

 - BCF Ventures

 - Celtic House Venture Partners